adamtow/cronios/documentation.md

 The Crontab is the list of cron jobs on your iOS device.
 Each cron job lists the following information:

 -  ☑️ or ⬜️: If checked, the cron job is active and will be evaluated every minute when Cronios is running.
 Tap to enable and disable the cron job.
-- **Priority**: ‼️, ❗️, or ❕ icons next to the descriptions denotes Critical, High and Low priority cron jobs.
+- **Priority**: ‼️, ❗️, or ❕ icons next to the descriptions denotes Critical, High and Low priority cron jobs (cron jobs with default or normal priority do not display an icon).
 Priority determines the order by which multiple shortcuts run if they all share the same schedule.
 - **Description**: a short description on what the cron job does.
 Tap to edit the description.
 - **Expression**: a valid cron schedule expression.
 Tap to bring up the [Cron Expression Editor](#cron-expression-editor).
 - **Shortcut**: the name of the shortcut that will run.
 Tap to [select another shortcut](#shortcut-select).